New York State Route 298: Northeastern Onondaga County

 The suburbs slowly begin to taper off north of the Thruway, where NY 298 becomes Collamer Road after Kinne Street leaves at a northeastern turn in the route.
-It narrows back into a two-lane undivided highway and proceeds through the pockets of residential and commercial development that comprise the hamlet of Collamer on its way to an interchange with I-481 at exit 7.
+It narrows back into a two-lane undivided highway and proceeds through the pockets of residential and commercial development that comprise the hamlet of Collamer on its way to an interchange with I-481 at exit 92.
 After the I-481 junction, it heads east yet slightly northwards into the town of Manlius, where the dense commercial and residential areas give way to more rural regions with only a handful of homes.
 NY 298 continues across increasingly flat, wooded and undeveloped country to a four-way junction named Shepps Corners.
 Here, the route turns northeast once again, changing names to Minoa–Bridgeport Road as it enters Cicero.

 Not far from the town line, all development along the road ceases as it enters the Cicero Swamp Wildlife Management Area, which covers part of a large, low-lying swamp known as Cicero Swamp.
 It heads across wooded swampland for about 1.25 mi, becoming Minoa Road in the process.
 Homes begin to line the highway again just north of the marsh, where NY 298 makes a slight turn to the north as it begins to parallel Chittenango Creek, here forming the boundary between Onondaga County and Madison County.
 The waterway leads the highway into the commercialized hamlet of Oneida Park, where NY 298 ends at a roundabout intersection with NY 31.
 On the opposite bank of the creek is the slightly larger community of Bridgeport, located just east of Oneida Park on NY 31.

 History

 The portion of modern NY 298 from Salina Street (US 11) in downtown Syracuse to NY 31 near Bridgeport was originally designated as the northernmost portion of NY 91 as part of the 1930 renumbering of state highways in New York.
 At the time, NY 91 was routed on a then-complete Court Street and Collamer Road between Midler Avenue and Molloy Road.
 NY 91 was truncated to the intersection of US 11 and NY 173 south of Syracuse c.
 1934.
 Its former routing from the former northern terminus of its overlap with US 11 to Bridgeport was redesignated as NY 298.

 In the 1950s, NY 298 was altered between Midler Avenue and Molloy Road to follow its modern alignment.
 As part of the rerouting, two traffic circles—the Carrier Circle at the intersection with Thompson Road and the New York State Thruway, and Military Circle at Townline Road—were installed along the route.
-By 1962, NY 298 had been extended southwestward to its current terminus at I-690 exit 9.
+By 1962, NY 298 had been extended southwestward to its current terminus at I-690 exit 9 (now exit 7).
 At the time, traffic on I-690 flowed directly onto NY 298 and vice versa as the remainder of I-690 east of the interchange had yet to be built.
 I-690 was completed from NY 298 to Midler Avenue in the mid-1960s.